-- Learning how to do an Arc Flash Risk assessment; and
+- Learning how to do an Arc Flash Risk Assessment

 Who needs Arc Flash Training?

-Arc Flash Training does not need to be for everyone... but there are likely far more people who could benefit from the training then those of you who have it.
+Arc Flash Training does not need to be for everyone... but there are likely far more people who could benefit from the training than those of you who have it.

 I usually recommend different levels of training for different job types.
 The person who works on the floor loading crates needs an awareness training because they are working in the vicinity of energized 480 or 600 volts.